rudolfstepan/ThreadSafeHelper/README.md

 }
 ```
 ### 4. ReadWriteLockAttribute
-Purpose: Implements a read-write lock to ensure that either multiple read operations or a single write operation can occur concurrently.
+**Purpose**: Implements a read-write lock to ensure that either multiple read operations or a single write operation can occur concurrently.

 Parameters:
 IsReadLock (bool): Indicates whether the method uses a read lock (true) or a write lock (false).